Compare other bushels, particularly the U.S. bushel.

 London: Pipe Roll Society, 1931.
 Under Hampshire.

-Several of the early kings distributed copies of standards to the various shires and cities; Richard I, for example, in 1197.
+Several of the early kings distributed copies of standards to the various shires and cities: Richard I, for example, in 1197.
 Presumably the early capacity standards were made of wood and have decayed; in any case, none are known to have survived.
-The earliest surviving bushel prototype is a bronze vessel from Henry VII (made in 1497) of 2144.81 cubic inches; another made at the behest of Elizabeth I (1601) is 2148.28 cubic inches.1 Both can now be seen at the Science Museum in London.
+The earliest surviving bushel prototype is a bronze vessel from Henry VII (made in 1497) of 2144.81 cubic inches; another made at the behest of Elizabeth I (1601) is 2148.28 cubic inches.¹ Both can now be seen at the Science Museum in London.
 When copies of the Elizabethan bushel standard were distributed to the various counties and cities, Winchester did not receive one.
-The bushel standard it had from Henry VII was stamped on the rim with crowned E's, apparently indicating it conformed to Elizabeth’s new standard.
+The bushel standard it already had from Henry VII was stamped on the rim with crowned E’s, apparently indicating it conformed to Elizabeth’s new standard.
 It may even have played a role in defining Elizabeth's standard.
-In any case, the recycling of Winchester's standard bushel indicates that Henry VII's bushel and Elizabeth's were regarded as identical at the time.
+In any case, the recycling of Winchester’s standard bushel indicates that Henry VII’s bushel and Elizabeth’s were regarded as identical at the time.

 1. These values are taken from measurements made in 1931 – 32, which are more accurate than Everard's in 1696.

-From early times a bushel contained 8 gallons, and each gallon was the volume occupied by 8 pounds of wheat.
 This idea of defining a unit of capacity as the volume of a given weight of a particular grain goes back thousands of years, but in many respects wheat is not the ideal substance for the purpose.
 As any farmer knows, the weight of a gallon of wheat fluctuates as its moisture content changes.
 The weight even depends upon the height from which the wheat is poured into the container.
 But wheat had the overwhelming advantage of being the commodity about which everyone cared desperately.

 that the measure of a bushel contains VIII gallons of wheat and that every gallon contain VIII pounds of wheat of Troy weight.